 In fig. 20.7 two Praat spectrograms of the same phrase as used above are displayed.
 In the top spectrogram the bandwidth is small with regard to the fundamental frequency so that the separate harmonics of the vowel's $F_0$ can be seen as horizontal lines (which are bending gradually caused by the changes in the $F_0$ ).
 In the lower spectrogram of the figure the bandwidth is much wider than the $F_0$ so that the separate harmonics are not visible any more.
 Instead, there are (somewhat vague) vertical lines.
 These occur in the positions where the vocal tract filter starts to react on the steepest parts of the glottal pulses, where the high frequency spectral components have the most energy.
-With the to negligible values.
+With the

-Because the Gaussian window has no time limits, Praat defines the Gaussian window length used in spectrograms as the time between the positions where the function values are 5% of the top value.
+&lt;sup>1 Because the Gaussian window has no time limits, Praat defines the Gaussian window length used in spectrograms as the time between the positions where the function values are 5% of the top value.
 Using formulas 13.3 and 13.4 from section 13, it can be calculated that the spectral bandwidth of the untruncated version of this window function is about 1.3/ (defined window length) hertz.
-The actual window length applied by Praat is twice as long, which limits the side lobes due to truncation band being as wide as it is, the impulse response of the band filter applied is very short.
+The actual window length applied by Praat is twice as long, which limits the side lobes due to truncation to negligible values.